 The Fulbright Scholarship Program supports US citizens to spend a year abroad conducting research, studying, or teaching.
 Graduating seniors, and those holding Bachelor's degrees, but not PhDs, are eligible to apply.
 Selection criteria for a Fulbright Scholarship is based on quality and feasibility of the proposal; academic record; language preparation; requirements of the program in individual countries and a variety of other factors.

 Campus Nomination Process

-Overview: All students seeking a W&M endorsement must submit the Fulbright application through the Fulbright online application system by the campus deadline of Sunday, September 20 at midnight (and indicate that they are affiliated with William & Mary).
+Overview: All students seeking a W&M endorsement must submit the Fulbright application through the Fulbright online application system by the campus deadline of Sunday, September 19 at 11:59 p.m. (and indicate that they are affiliated with William & Mary).
 All supporting materials (including recommendation forms) must also be submitted by the campus deadline.
 After submitting the full application, all students will have an interview to determine whether or not you will receive an endorsement from William & Mary.
 These interviews will likely happen in late September.
-You will be able to edit your essays after your campus interview and before the national deadline.
+You will be able to edit your application materials after your campus interview and before the national deadline.
 When you submit to Fulbright by the campus deadline, this gives the campus advisor access to your materials and indicates you intend to move forward with the campus interview process.
 The campus advisor will release your application back to you in the Fulbright system soon after the campus interviews are completed.
 (You will then have to submit it again by the national deadline.)

 To hear some of the Peer Scholarship Advisors’ tips on Fulbright, read their blog post on the scholarship.